Protecting the Protected Group: Circumventing Harmful Fairness: Model

-\begin{itemize}[leftmargin=*] \item The fairness concept of \emph{Demographic Parity} (e.g., \cite{agarwal2018reductions,dwork2012fairness}), hereinafter denoted DP for brevity, imposes constraints on the outcomes of decisions within the two groups: it requires that the fraction of those who receive loans in the two groups must be the same.
+The framework of {Welfare-Equalizing} fairness allows one to analyze existing fairness constraints in a unified manner.
+For instance, \begin{itemize}[leftmargin=*] \item The fairness constraint of \emph{Demographic Parity} (DP) (e.g., \cite{agarwal2018reductions,dwork2012fairness}) requires that the fraction of those who receive loans in the two groups must be the same.
 Formally, a classifier $c$ satisfies DP if $\E[c(X,A)\mid A=0]=\E[c(X,A)\mid A=1]$.
-It is a special case of WE fairness with $u_+\equiv 1$ and $ u_-\equiv 0$. \item Motivated by drawbacks of DP, \citet{hardt2016equality} concluded that good and bad borrowers within protected groups must be treated separately and introduced the concept of \emph{Equal Opportunity} (hereinafter EO).
-Under this fairness concept, the fraction of good borrowers who get loans must be the same in the two subgroups.
+It is a special case of WE fairness with $u(x,a,y)\equiv 1$ for any triplet $(x,a,y)$. \item Motivated by drawbacks of DP, \citet{hardt2016equality} concluded that good and bad borrowers within protected groups must be treated separately and introduced the concept of \emph{Equal Opportunity} (EO).
+Under this fairness constraint, the fraction of good borrowers who get loans must be the same in the two subgroups.
 Formally, a classifier $c$ satisfies EO if